manuelkr11/VisualComputing/README.md

 ## Exercises chosen

-This is the submission of Exercises 1 (Ray Casting in ShaderToy) and 3 (Point Cloud Rendering) by Manuel Kranzl (ai22m038).
+This is the submission of Exercises 1 (Ray Casting in ShaderToy) and 3 (Point Cloud Rendering).

 Both papers can be found in the `submission` folder.